sundarm710/youtube-watch-history-analysis/README.md

 2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
-3. Install the packages
+3. Install the packages `pip install -r requirements.txt`
-pip install -r requirements.txt

 # Download Your YouTube Watch History
-- Go to Google Takeout.
+- Search for Google Takeout and choose your primary account.
 - Select Deselect all.
 - Scroll down and select YouTube and YouTube Music.
 Click on the dropdown arrow to select specific data.
 - Ensure History is checked, then click Next step.